hungchingliu/Appworks-School-Blockchain-Final-Project/README.md

 # Appworks-School-Blockchain-Final-Project
 - Description
-    - IRouter, Router encapsulate the primary interactions with Uniswap V4-core, acting as an example for demonstating interactions with Uniswap v4-core
+    - The IRouterExample and RouterExample contract serve as a comprehensive demonstration of the core interactions with Uniswap V4-core, showcasing how to interact with Uniswap v4-core.
-    - The primary goal of this project is to help user understand Uniswap V4-cre codebase and develop additional functionality on top of it.
+    - The primary goal of this project is for learning and understanding Uniswap V4-core codebase.

 - Framework
     - Foundry
     - Libraries
         - Uniswap/periphery-next(v4-core, v4-periphery)
-        - openzeppelin ERC20, ownable
+        - openzeppelind

 - Development
     - `git clone`